Lawyer Resume Examples

 - •For career gaps, briefly explain any periods of unemployment and focus on freelance projects or continued education during those times.

-- •Address job hopping by emphasizing the skills and experiences gained during each position that make you a well-rounded candidate.
+- •Address job hopping by noting skills and experiences gained during each position that make you a well-rounded candidate.

 - •For career shifts within law, clearly articulate how your past experiences contribute to your desired legal focus.